HarryPoon000/HarryPoon000.github.io/Comp4461/diaries/Diary2.md

 - drawing some of the storyboards
 - usability questionnaire
 - presentation sides
+- prototype: initial setup of streamlit and implementation of the LLM prompt structure

 # storyboard (my first drafts)
 These drawings were not used directly since I accidentally drew the combination of all 3 ideas that we had.
 In the end, we modified and added to the storyboards.